Ahmedloay2/Cardiology-Department-System/BackEnd/Caridology-Department-System/Caridology-Department-System/documents/API.md

 - Phone numbers must follow Egyptian format for patients
 - Passwords must meet complexity requirements
 - Email addresses must be unique across the system
+- Appointment dates must be in the future
+- Only assigned users can modify their own appointments
+- Doctors can only mark appointments after the scheduled time